renytek13/Soft-Prompt-Generation/README.md

 ## 📨 Contact

-If you have any questions, please create an issue on this repository or contact us at baishuanghao@stu.xjtu.edu.cn or zyd993@stu.xjtu.edu.cn.
+If you have any questions, please create an issue on this repository or contact us at zyd993@stu.xjtu.edu.cn or baishuanghao@stu.xjtu.edu.cn.

 ## 🙏 Acknowledgements